flathub/org.darktable.Darktable/README.md

 -------

-Updating the lensfun database: change the commit in lensfun-git and the database will be to the latest version.
+Updating the lensfun database: change the commit in lensfun-git and the database will be updated to the latest version.
 We don't update the library due to API breakage.